Cheng-Che/LeetCode/Questions.md

 Given input array nums = [1,1,2],

 Your function should return length = 2, with the first two elements of nums being 1 and 2 respectively.
 It doesn't matter what you leave beyond the new length.

+## Implement strStr()

+Returns the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.